OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    class
       In the :term:`object-oriented programming paradigm`
       an ADT and its implementation together make up a class.
+      An instantiation of a class within a program is termed an :term:`object`.

    class hierarchy
       In :term:`object-oriented programming <object-oriented programming paradigm>`,